chenaciousD/website/content/resume.md

 > Magna cum laude (Thesis with Ed Glaeser); *phi beta kappa*

 ## My Story
 My unconventional career path has taken me from private equity investing to design consulting to tech product management.
-These experiences give me an extremely broad toolkit of skills and languages to draw from when facing different contexts and types of people.
+These experiences give me an extremely broad toolkit of skills and languages to draw from when facing different contexts and interacting with different functions.

 - `High Learning Capacity` - My ability to learn and adapt has enabled me to build trust and gain expertise repeatedly across multiple industries and roles.
 - `Quantitive Approach` - My background in finance and investing naturally inclines me towards working with data, metrics, projections, and business case/ROI analyses.